Verge escapement: Verge and foliot clocks

 The verge escapement dates from 13th-century Europe, where its invention led to the development of the first all-mechanical clocks.
 Starting in the 13th century, large tower clocks were built in European town squares, cathedrals, and monasteries.
 They kept time by using the verge escapement to drive a foliot, a primitive type of balance wheel.
 The foliot was a horizontal bar with weights near its ends affixed to a vertical bar called the verge which was suspended free to rotate.
 The verge escapement caused the foliot to oscillate back and forth about its vertical axis.
 The rate of the clock could be adjusted by moving the weights in or out on the foliot.

-The verge escapement probably evolved from the alarum, which used the same mechanism to ring a bell and had appeared centuries earlier.
+The verge escapement probably evolved from an alarm mechanism to ring a bell which had appeared centuries earlier.
 There has been speculation that Villard de Honnecourt invented the verge escapement in 1237 with an illustration of a strange mechanism to turn an angel statue to follow the sun with its finger, but the consensus is that this was not an escapement.

 It is believed that sometime in the late 13th century the verge escapement mechanism was applied to tower clocks, creating the first mechanical escapement clock.
 In spite of the fact that these clocks were celebrated objects of civic pride which were written about at the time, it may never be known when the new escapement was first used.
 This is because it has proven difficult to distinguish from the meager written documentation which of these early tower clocks were mechanical, and which were water clocks; the same Latin word, horologe, was used for both.
 None of the original mechanisms have survived unaltered.
 Sources differ on which was the first clock 'known' to be mechanical, depending on which manuscript evidence they regard as conclusive.
 One candidate is the Dunstable Priory clock in Bedfordshire, England built in 1283, because accounts say it was installed above the rood screen, where it would be difficult to replenish the water needed for a water clock.
 Another is the clock built at the Palace of the Visconti, Milan, Italy, in 1335.
 Astronomer Robertus Anglicus wrote in 1271 that clockmakers were trying to invent an escapement, but hadn't been successful yet.
 However, there is agreement that mechanical clocks existed by the late 13th century.